Praxelis clematidea flower

 • Know the best cultural and chemical controls for Praxelis clematidea or Giant Bluetop.

-Praxelis contains pyrrolizidine alkaloids which are poisonous to stock that eat it, and has allelopathic properties.
+• Praxelis contains pyrrolizidine alkaloids which are poisonous to stock that eat it.

 How to Identify Praxelis.

-Flower: The flowers of Praxelis clematideaare blue or lavender, and are in clusters of about 35 to 40 tiny flowers at the ends of hairy stems.
+Flower: The tiny flowers of Praxelis clematidea are blue or lavender.
+There 35 to 40 of these flowers in clusters at the ends of hairy stems.
+You tend too see these from January to May, but they can be present the year-round.

 Height: Praxelis grows to a height of 40 to 50 cm

-Leaf length: The leaves are hairy underneath, oppositely arranged, and between 25 to 60 mm long.
+Leaf length: The leaves of Giant Bluetop are hairy underneath, oppositely arranged, and 25 to 60 mm long.
+They are sharply toothed along their edges with 5 to 8 teeth on each side.

 Leaf width: The leaves are 25 to 37mm wide.

-Reproduction: After it germinates, Praxelis produces hundreds or even thousands of small black seeds in as soon as three or four months.
+Reproduction: After it germinates, Praxelis produces up to 1,400 small black seeds per plant in as soon as three or four months.
 Most germination occurs after rainfall, but you can see this weed all year round in gardens or irrigated pasture.

-The seeds germinate over a temperature range of 20 to 30 °C. High (45 °C) and low (10 °C) temperatures reduce germination.
-Maximum germination occurs when seeds are at the soil surface, and no seeds germinate at a depth of more than 1 cm from the surface.
+Praxelis seeds germinate over a temperature range of 20 to 30 °C. Both high (>45°C) and low (<10°C) temperatures tend to reduce germination.
+The maximum amount of germination occurs when the seeds are at the soil surface, and no Praxelis seeds germinate at a depth of more than 1 cm below the soil surface.

-Seeds have a “pappus” or a cluster of barbed bristles that help their spread.
-The seeds spread by wind or water, or attach to animal fur and feathers, clothes, or machinery.
+The seeds have a “pappus” or a cluster of barbed bristles that help them to spread.
+Praxelis spreads by wind or water, or attach to animal fur and feathers, clothes, or machinery.

 Praxelis is also capable of vegetative growth.
 This occurs when roots and new plantlets form along branches in contact with the soil.